Physiological Chemistry

 Research Projects

-Previous studies: The conserved and essential histone chaperone FACT (Facilitating Chromatin Transactions) is another chaperone often overexpressed in cancer.
-In the recent years, I have studied FACT focusing on its roles in active and silent parts of the genome.
-My studies shed light on the role of H2B monoubiquitination (H2Bub) on the FACT activity within active genes.
-Specifically, I showed that H2Bub fine-tunes FACT- histone interaction dynamics limiting FACT association to genic regions.
-Additionally, my research revealed that FACT is involved in compaction of subtelomeric structures (knobs) which are important for meiotic gene silencing (Murawska et al., 2020, Murawska and Ladurner, 2021) (Fig. 2).
-Recently, we identified FACT as a unique chaperone that promotes heterochromatin spreading along chromosomal arms (preprint on BioRvix), a process fundamental for maintenance of gene expression patterns and faithful inheritance of the epigenetic states.
+The conserved and essential histone chaperone FACT (Facilitating Chromatin Transactions) is frequently overexpressed in cancer.
+In recent years, we have investigated FACT’s functions in both active and silent regions of the genome.
+Our studies have shown that H2B monoubiquitination modulates FACT activity at transcribed genes.
+We also discovered that FACT contributes to the compaction of subtelomeric chromatin structures, which are important for meiotic gene silencing (Murawska et al., Mol Cell, 2020).
+More recently, we identified FACT as a unique histone chaperone that promotes heterochromatin spreading along chromosomal arms—a process essential for maintaining gene expression patterns and the faithful inheritance of epigenetic states (Murawska et al., Cell Rep, 2021).

 Current projects

-• What is the function of FACT at centromeres and in chromosome segregation?
+What is the role of FACT at centromeres and in chromosome segregation?

-• How is FACT stability and turnover regulated genome-wide?
+• How is FACT’s stability and turnover regulated across the genome?